zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 {{< /blockquote >}}

 {{< blockquote author="Ij888" >}}
-I’ve been meaning to write for a few years now, hopefully this should get me liftoff.
+I've been meaning to write for a few years now, hopefully this should get me liftoff.
 {{< /blockquote >}}

 {{< blockquote author="pawsys" >}}